aliasgharsedighian/client/README.md

 READ THIS

-(this file has a server file for link in to mysql database for register and login user. this is not complete file and i update it .)
+(this file has a server file for link in to mysql database for register and login user. this is the address for server file : https://github.com/aliasgharsedighian/server . this is not complete file and i update it .)

 # Getting Started with Create React App